objectiveSee/DRKonamiCode/README.md

 ### DRKonamiGestureProtocol ###

 The DRKonamiGestureProtocol protocol is required only if you are using the B+A+Enter feature.
-The recognizer will inform its delegate when the A+B+Enter sequence is needed and when the sequence is no longer needed (due to gesture failing or succeeding).
+The recognizer will inform its delegate when the B+A+Enter sequence is needed and when the sequence is no longer needed (due to gesture failing or succeeding).